 TINA M PEARSON is a composer, performer and facilitator whose interests in sonic phenomena, perception and modes of human interaction have led to roles in art, education and community development.
-Many of her projects engage the boundaries between languages, disciplines, technologies and cultures, and between creators, performers and audiences.
+Many of her projects engage the boundaries between disciplines, technologies and cultures, and between creators, performers and audiences.
 Pearson’s work often includes eco-mimicry, micro intonation and telematics; and usually incorporates a focus on breath, and/or stretched modes of performance attention and practice.

-Pearson is active as a performer in acoustic, electronic, multidisciplinary and telematic settings in composed and improvised works with extended flute, vocalization, tuned glass, accordion, virtual instruments, amplified driftwood and objects.
+Pearson is active as a performer in acoustic, electronic, multidisciplinary and telematic settings in composed and improvised works with extended flute, vocalization, tuned glass, accordion, virtual instruments, and amplified objects.
 Her playing is guided by depth of listening and bringing to the fore voices, sounds and places that have been unspoken, unnoticed or forgotten.